Nillman2021/pimpleFoam-passive-scalar-transpoet-based-on_functinons/README.md

 # Discription
 # openFoam8
-Here is pimpleFoam files for passive scalar transport analysis basedon functinons models.
+Here is openFoam files for passive scalar transport analysis basedon functinons models, which use pimpleFoam.

 You donot need waste anymore time to fight with reactingFoam or buoyantPimpleFoam.